ddcq/message-list/README.md

 ## Create a deployable production server

-Build a production version of the web application :
+B uild a production version of the web application :

 ```bash
 npx next build